tanguyl/numerl/readme.md

 # Installation

-This project should be used as a rebar3 dependency as such:

-    {deps, [{numerl, {git, "https://github.com/tanguyl/numerl.git", "master"}}]}.

-Make sure you have the following packages installed:
+This project is built through a makefile.
+Install the following packages:

-    sudo apt-get install liblapacke-dev libgslcblas0
+    sudo apt-get install gcc erlang erlang-eunit liblapacke-dev libgslcblas0

+From there, run 'make' to build the project.

 # Matrix creation